Enterprise Single Sign-On Playbook

 After inventorying applications, document these application requirements:

-Many of the items above can be automatically generated within either the SSO service or the application, but be prepared to configure them.
-Not every application supports an assertion protocol, but several web application vendors and development frameworks provide extensions that support SAML and OIDC.
+Many of the items above can be automatically discovered within either the enterprise SSO service or the IdP metadata, or application admin consoles, but manual configuration is often required.
+Not every application natively supports an assertion protocol, however, many vendors and frameworks offer extensions or plugins for SAML 2.0 or OIDC.

 2.3 User Population

-• Types of credentials and assurance levels currently in use.
+- Types of authenticators and AAL currently in use.

 What about my authenticator?

-When you use centralized authentication, support for different authenticators depends on the SSO vendor, rather than the application.
-When reviewing products, consider support for different authenticators, such as Personal Identity Verification (PIV), Common Access Card (CAC), and non-PIV authenticators (e.g., one-time passwords (OTP) mobile applications, tokens, and mobile push notifications).
+When you use centralized authentication, support for different authenticators depends on the IdP, rather than the RP.
+When reviewing products, consider support for different authenticator types to meet AAL requirements, such as Personal Identity Verification (PIV), Common Access Card (CAC), and phishing-resistant non-PIV authenticators (e.g., one-time passwords (OTP) mobile applications, cryptographic software tokens, and mobile push notifications).

 Step 3: Prepare Service Integration

-The Enterprise SSO service serves as your primary authentication channel, but is integrated into your existing ICAM architecture.
+The Enterprise SSO service serves as your primary IdP and authentication channel, integrated into your existing ICAM architecture.
 It may replace one or more existing authentication solutions.
 Conduct an architecture review and identify environmental considerations.

 3.1 Conduct Architecture Review